Battle of West Saigon: Aftermath

 PAVN/VC losses exceeded 2,600 killed in the fighting west and north of Saigon.
 PAVN/VC losses in and around Saigon between 5 and 13 May amounted to 3,058 dead and 221 captured.
+Among the dead was the deputy commander of Sub-Region 2, Col. Võ Văn Hoàng, who had led the 6th Bình Tân Battalion and the 308th Battalion into Saigon.

 ARVN losses were 90 dead and 16 missing while US losses were 76 dead and 1 missing.